-- The "Sensor Settings" and "Image Settings" share the same Profile 2 settings. - function for DCS-6113 only.
+• The "Sensor Settings" and "Image Settings" share the same Profile 2 settings.

 Privacy Mask: In this page, you can block out certain sensitive zones for privacy concerns.
 To set up a Privacy Mask Window, follow the steps given below:

 - 1. Click New to add a window. - 2.
 The height and width of the window can be resized and drag-dropped the window. - 3.
 Enter a descriptive Window Name and click Save to apply changes. - 4.
 Select Enable privacy mask to facilitate this function.